randyleonard99/digitalframeworks-spring2020/critique_template.md

 ### Objective: Type and color (if piece includes graphics)

-* Based on your knowledge of color and type use, did this person use type (as in typography, fonts) and color to their best purpose?
+* Considering color and type use, did this person use type (as in typography, fonts) and color to their best purpose?
    * For example, did it:
        * Look like it all belonged together?
        * Draw your eye first to the most important pieces of information?